xjtuiair-cag/SiYuan-sdk/README.md

 ```

 ## Linux
-You can also build a compatible linux image with bbl that boots linux on the ariane fpga mapping:
+You can also build a compatible linux image with bbl that boots linux:
 ```bash
 $ make vmlinux # make only the vmlinux image
 # outputs a vmlinux file in the top directory